 • Prof. Dario Martinelli, Kaunas University of Technology

-Five to ten graduate students presenting a paper at NASS XIII will be supported financially by NASS.
-A prize along with a diploma for the best graduate student presentation will be awarded at NASS XIII.
+Eight graduate students presenting a paper at NASS XIII were supported financially by NASS.
+Two prizes along with a diploma for the best graduate student presentation were awarded at NASS XIII to Siiri Tarrikas and Hongjin Song.

-The conference is organized by the Nordic Association for Semiotic Studies with local collaboration of the Semiotic Society of Finland and researchers from the University of the Arts Helsinki, University of Helsinki, Tallinn University, and Aalto University.
-The conference will be held at the Sibelius Academy of the Uniarts Helsinki.
-The 40th-anniversary symposium of the Semiotic Society of Finland will be held in conjunction with NASS XIII.
+The conference was organized by the Nordic Association for Semiotic Studies with local collaboration of the Semiotic Society of Finland and researchers from the University of the Arts Helsinki, University of Helsinki, Tallinn University, and Aalto University.
+The conference was held at the Sibelius Academy of the Uniarts Helsinki.
+The 40th-anniversary symposium of the Semiotic Society of Finland was held in conjunction with NASS XIII.

 VARIOUS CALLS FOR PAPERS PUBLISHED ON REQUEST